 Legal advice for Brexit and the uncertain times ahead

-The eventual shape of any agreement between the EU and the UK is still to take shape.
+The eventual shape of any agreement between the EU and the UK is still to form.
 However, there are a number of areas that you can start to review now that may help you minimise risk in the future for your business.

 A helping hand